33. Central America Part 3 – 2013

 Final Comments:

-- Having extra time in each location, allowed us to have a richer experience and the ability to have some down time.
-Savoring the local happenings is a treat.
+5. The extra time also gave us a richer experience and the ability to have some down time.